Birkerød: Rail

-Birkerød station is located on the Hillerød radial of the S-train network.
-The station is served by the A trains during the day time (weekdays only) and E trains in the evening.
+Birkerød is served by Birkerød railway station which is located on the Hillerød radial of Copenhagen's S-train network.
+The station is served regularly by trains on the A-line which have a journey time to central Copenhagen of around 20 minutes.

 Road

 Lyngby Kongevej bisects Birkerød on its way from Copenhagen to Hillerød.
 The Hillerød Motorway passed Birkerød to the west and the Helsingør Motorway passes Birkerød to the east.